Meet Our Forest Management Team

 When she is not busy volunteering, marking trails and caring for family Director Paquette enjoys Camping, riding her ATV and hiking local trails.
 Crafts are Director Paquette’s favourite pastime when she is not out enjoying the great outdoors with her husband and friends.

-Director Alexander moved to Clinton with his wife, Sandra, in 2017 and was appointed to the Board in October of 2019.
+Director Alexander moved to Clinton with his wife, Sandra, in 2017 and was appointed to the Board of Directors in 2019.
 Director Alexander has always been involved in the forest industry, whether it being in logging or remanufacturing.
 Spending seven years in the logging industry, Director Alexander did everything from conventional and high-lead to horse logging.

 For over 20 years, Director Alexander worked in the wood remanufacturing industry focusing on finger jointing and laminating wood products.
 Director Alexander held positions from a Lumber Grader, Foreman to Plant Manager and helped in the development process of cold cure finger-jointed edge-glue structural lumber and has developed and built many specialized woodworking machinery.